zenstackhq/zenstack-docs/blog/redwood-auth/index.md

 ## The Scenario

 Every RedwoodJS user started through the official tutorial, a simple blog app.
-It has a `Post` model representing a blog post, which has a one-to-many relationship to a `Comment` model representing a comment on a post.
+It has a `User` system, a `Post` model representing a blog post, which has a one-to-many relationship to a `Comment` model representing a comment on a post.

 The tutorial demonstrated RBAC by implementing the following requirements: